amaccarini/Modelica-PhD-course/editions.md

 - Graz University of Technology

 ### Belgium
-: University of Ghent
+- University of Ghent

 ### Canada:
--Concordia University
+- Concordia University
--Polytechnique Montréal
+- Polytechnique Montréal
--University of Calgary
+- University of Calgary

 ### Denmark:
--Aalborg University
+- Aalborg University
--Technical University of Denmark
+- Technical University of Denmark
--University of Southern Denmark
+- University of Southern Denmark
--METROTHERM
+- METROTHERM
--Grundfoss
+- Grundfoss

 ### Germany
--Karlsruhe Institute of Technology
+- Karlsruhe Institute of Technology
--Technical University of Munich
+- Technical University of Munich

 ### Ireland
--University College Dublin
+- University College Dublin

 ### Italy
--Polytechnic University of Turin
+- Polytechnic University of Turin
--Sapienza University of Rome
+- Sapienza University of Rome
--University of Padua
+- University of Padua
--University of Sannio
+- University of Sannio

 ### Netherlands
--Eindhoven University of Technology
+- Eindhoven University of Technology

 ### Norway
--Norwegian University of Science and Technology -University of Stavanger
+- Norwegian University of Science and Technology -University of Stavanger

 ### Spain